Find out how to maintain your weight between Halloween and the New Year with these tips for dieting during the holidays

 4. Redistribute your calories.
 Most of us eat a little at breakfast, a little more at lunch, and the most at dinner, but Pomroy says we should try to consume most of our calories during the day.
 “Flip that ratio,” she says.
 “Make breakfast and lunch the big ones.”
 She recommends a small, hot meal plus a salad and fruit for lunch.

 5. Have a post-party plan.
 Even if a few too many margaritas fall into your mouth, or your face lands in a pumpkin pie, you’ll be okay, says Pomroy.
 Just get back on track so that it doesn’t turn into a season-long binge.
-The next day, focus on eating tons of fruits and vegetables to reset—try a smoothie for breakfast (don't miss our ultimate smoothie guide), and maybe pair it with some green tea.
+The next day, focus on eating tons of fruits and vegetables to reset—try a smoothie for breakfast (don't miss these 10 smoothie bowls under 500 calories), and maybe pair it with some green tea.
 Then enjoy the season.